-Travel visas are granted to people who wish to enter a foreign country for tourism, travel and leisure purposes only.
+Greece Tourist visa is granted to people who wish to enter Greece for tourism, travel and leisure purposes only.
 Visitors are allowed to stay in Greece for a predetermined amount of time.
-These visas do not permit the holder to work or engage in any business activities in the host country.
+Greece Tourist visa do not permit the holder to work or engage in any business activities in the host country.
 Thus, in case you are travelling for tourism purposes, you must use the travel visa application which is valid for travel period of less than 90 days.

-The following documents are required irrespective of which visa type you are applying for.
+The following documents are required for Greece visa irrespective of which visa type you are applying for.

 - Travel document– The applicant’s passport must be valid for a minimum three months after the intended departure from Greece.
 It must contain at least two blank pages and must have been issued within the last 10 years.
 The passport should not have any observation regarding the front data page.

 - Application form– The applicant must submit a fully completed application form.
 Applicants must note that any incomplete information or false statement in the application could result in delay in processing or rejection of the application.
 Application form can downloaded in English or Hindi, but it has to be filled out in the English language only.

 - Photograph– Applicants require one recent original passport-size colour photograph with a white background.
 The photograph should not be more than six months old.

 - Covering letter– The applicant must submit a covering letter to the centre, with details such as the applicant introducing himself/herself, explaining the purpose of visit, duration & itinerary of the visit in brief.